maxwolfs/Delayed-Gratification-Actuator/documentation.md

 * Which narratives are being developed?
 * How does the absence of specific material objects shape their relation to them?

 ## Conclusion

 A strong belief and passion throughout the project kept up the essential momentum and intrinsic motivation for a result – the working materialisation of an idea.
-The base for this was the people and environment of discussing, precisely the talks with workshop leaders, professors and fellow students in the fantastic studio culture.
+The foundation for this was the people and environment of discussing, precisely the talks with workshop leaders, professors and most important my fellow students in the fantastic studio culture.

-A project like this needs a lot of different disciplines to come together.
-From construction methods, material parameters, tools, programming, libraries and electronic parts.
+A project like this needs different disciplines and knowledge to come together.
+From construction methods, material parameters, tools, programming, libraries to electronic components.
 It’s complicated and complex.
 Everything must be exact in order to fit together.
 Custom solutions require thinking outside the box.
 The electronics part was especially new for me and had a steep learning curve.
-And it’s so expensive.
+I relied heavily on the know-how of others which I had to acquire and apply.
+Researching a lot of open source libraries and modules like how does an exact time measurement work with embedded systems was super specific and interesting at the same time.
+Getting strange faces from the shop owners at the local electronics like WIDI-Elektronik who didn't want to sell parts or angry answers on microcontroller.net forum were also nice parts of this endeavour.

-An idea can be very good and promising in talks and discussion, but the final implementation still needs exposure to uninitiated people to find out how it works.
-This experience is very important as it is not important what a creator originally planned how something should work and how people react to it.
-Once an object is released to the public it lives for its own and for everyone differently.
+But the most interesting insight occured on the conceptual level: An idea can be very good and promising in talks and discussions, but the final implementation still needs exposure to uninitiated people to find out how it actually works.
+This experience is very important as it is rather unimportant what a creator originally planned how something should work.
+An issue which is most common in the arts but also in the world of engineering.
+If something is interpreted differently by the recipients than it was actually meant or conceptualized by the artist or creator you often hear responses like “it is supposed to work like X” or “it means Y”.
+But once an object is released to the public it lives for its own and for everyone differently.
+Therefore, it is important to overcome your self-centeredness as a creator who thinks to own the hegemony of meaning instead of listening and observing carefully how people react in situations of exposure.

-Going through that whole process with all ups and downs was very intense.
-From Sleepless nights at home or in the studio to endless Learnings.
-This is what makes me want to study this program and continue in developing further projects.
+I hope I will be able to continue this project in a not so distant future when time and money are available again to dive in deeper in this exciting process.
+Going through it until now with all ups and downs was very intense.
+From sleepless nights at home or in the studio to endless learnings.
+The intensiveness of this project constitutes my motivation for this program and thus, continue to develop further projects.
 The ability to be in an environment and culture which enables one to pursue ideas and make them reality is an invaluable experience that encourages enormously to learn and continue.

+Thanks to all the people who listened to me and came up with advice and support that made this possible!